Nearly one third of all buyers divorce their Learning Management System (LMS). Why?

 Though these may be good enough reasons to give LMS buyers cold feet, there are other important determining factors that should be considered before an organization should pull the plug on their current LMS.

-Here are 4 key signs that it is time to switch to another LMS:
+Here are a few key signs that it is time to switch to another LMS:

 Low adoption of an LMS usually stems from a confusing User Interface (UI).
 If the system is too difficult for users to navigate, they won’t complete their training curriculum.
 This poses a challenge for organizations to determine ROI for their investment in building and providing training.